 Warm Eye masks & essential lid massage after warming:

 Your eye lids contain meibomian glands which contribute to the lubrication of your eyes.
 They may become blocked over time, reducing the lubrication to your eyes.
 You can purchase eye masks online.

-Below is a video showing how to massage your eyelids after you have used an eye warming mask.
-Once your lids are warm the wax in the gland openings has become liquid.
+Further down this page is a video showing how to massage your eyelids after you have used an eye warming mask.
+Once your lids are warm the solidified wax in the gland openings has become liquid.